ArchishmanSengupta/consistent-hashing/README.md

 ## Usage

-Here's a simple example of how to use the consistent_hashing package:
+Here's a straightforward example of how to utilize the `consistent_hashing` package:

 ```go
 package main